Matt-A-Bennett/Matt-A-Bennett.github.io/stats_from_scratch/snippets/ttest_unpaired.md

 $$

 <div style="text-align: justify">
-<p>When the sample sizes are different, we can take a kind of 'weighted'
+<p>When the sample sizes are different, we can take a family of 'weighted'
 average of the variances - weighted, that is, by the proportion of total degrees of freedom each sample accounts for.
 Thus the 'pooled' standard deviation in that case is:</p>